tscott-00/phogroup.github.io/nsfOAC/adaptation.md

 #### Brief outline of the proposed approach

-In this project, we define the topological derivative for a neural network which is conceptually the derivative of a shape functional with respect to infinitesimal changes in the neural network topology.
-Using an optimal control viewpoint, we show that the network topological derivative exists under certain conditions and a closed form expression is derived.
-In particular, we show that computing the network topological derivative involves solving an eigenvalue problem concerning the Hessian of the Hamiltonian with respect to network parameters.
-The algorithm we derived simply determines the optimal location along the depth where a new layer needs to be introduced during the training phase and the associated parametric initialization for the newly added layer.
-We demonstrate our approach on a synthetic data-set generated based on solving the heat equation.
-Figure 4 shows the relative magnitude of the topological derivative for each layer at different iterations of our alogorithm.
-Each iteration corresponds to adding a new layer in the network.
-Comparison with other adaptation strategies showed that our approach provides the best generalization performance (least relative error on a test data-set) as evident from Figure 5.
+ In the active learning procedure, we need to improve the size of the network as more training data-points are added.
+For this we use employ the topological derivative approach that we developed last year to make a decision on where to add a new layer and how to initialize the new layer.
+As an example of how the topological derivative approach works, we provide a sample numerical results for a wind velocity reconstruction problem where the objective is to predict the magnitude of wind velocity on a uniform 3D grid based on sparse measurement data.
+A brief outline of our procedure is as follows: a) Train a small network (with two hidden layers and fixed width) for E epochs; b) Compute the topological derivative for each layer by solving an eigen value problem and identify the optimal location to introduce a new layer along with the corresponding initialization for the parameters; c) Train the new network with the added layer for E epochs; d) Repeat the steps until there is no more improvement in the result (decrease in validation loss).

+Our sample selection strategy is based on minimizing the variance of an estimator (neural network) which indirectly improves the generalization (if the bias of the model is small).
+Note that the variance is a function of the new data-point to be selected.

 ![Fig4](/assets/figures/Krish/result_4.png "fig:summ4")